 The goal in Children’s Ministries continues to be to give our children a safe, loving place for them to experience and discover the living and present God.
 Although we meet in “classrooms”, we follow a worship schedule that mimics the liturgy of the Episcopal Church: greeting and opening prayer, liturgy of the word, response in the form of art and prayer, then feast and fellowship.
 In each of our classrooms, we encourage the children to explore the Bible and their relationships with God, family and church in their own way through developmentally appropriate, structured, and unstructured activities.

 On regular Children’s Worship days, we use Godly Play and Living the Good News in order to best meet the needs of each of the different age groups.
 The last Sunday of each month is Family Church Sunday when children attend the 10:30 service with their families.
-On these days Father Paul tells a Grab Bag sermon.
 Our primary curriculum continues to be Montessori-based Godly Play for Pre-K and 1st-3rd grades.
 We also used the Living the Good News curriculum with our 4th to 6th graders.
 Both curriculums are multi-sensory, hands-on approaches to Christian formation.

 The children are introduced and enter into the religious language by: hearing the stories of God, wondering and responding to the stories, worship, prayer, Bible readings, music and art.
 The children are encouraged to enter into the presence of God through discovery, play and art.
 Living the Good News is a bit more structured but provides the children more time to apply the Good News to their everyday lives through meditation, discussion and action.
 Below please find typical schedules for our classrooms:

-St. Thomas’s Children’s Worship Outline 3 years old to 3rd grade
+Children’s Worship for 3 years old to 3rd grade

 |9:30-9:45||Building the Circle/Getting Ready|